Midpeninsula Regional Open Space District: Recreation

-Park Rangers patrol the District and provide a range of services.
-Ranger staff are peace officers but do not carry firearms.
+Park rangers patrol the district and provide a range of services.
+Ranger staff are sworn peace officers but do not carry firearms.
 They wear tan and green uniforms; the badge is a gold metal seven-point star with an enameled California state seal in the center.
 Dispatch services are provided by the Mountain View Police Department under contract.

 Open space preserves

-The following open space preserves are managed by MROSD:
+The following open space preserves are managed by Midpen: